 In this Article

-Why Pregnant Women are More Prone to Infection?
+Why Pregnant Women Are More Prone to Infections

 Our body has a natural defence mechanism to shield us from attacks by bacteria and viruses.
 Antibodies are produced by the body to fight these infection-causing agents, but sometimes the body fails to make sufficient antibodies making us susceptible to infections.

-It is very important to maintain a healthy lifestyle during pregnancy in order to have a healthy you and a healthy baby.
+Therefore, it is very important to maintain a healthy lifestyle during pregnancy in order to have a healthy you and a healthy baby and cut down the chance of an infection.

 List of Infections That Can Affect a Pregnant Woman